View the entire Frequently Asked Questions (FAQs)

 How much should I invest through QuietGrowth?

-- an optional 'discretionary fund', of a size that you are comfortable with, if you have the financial strength and appetite to easily withstand the loss of that entire amount in the worst-case scenario.
+Only thereafter you should start considering the remaining part of your wealth as play money.
+It is an optional 'discretionary fund', of a size that you are comfortable with, if you have the financial strength and appetite to easily withstand the loss of that entire amount in the worst-case scenario.
 The amount in this discretionary fund can go towards investing in risky opportunities in which you personally believe and understand.
 Examples of such risky opportunities include a specific stock, a personal loan for a relatively-higher interest to a friend, or a business venture of your friend.

 Refer to our Investment Methodology page for more information.